Aadita Chaudhury

 Genie Yoo

 Dr. Genie Yoo (she/her) is EHN’s editor-in-chief.
-She’s a historian of early modern and modern Southeast Asia, working at the intersection of history of science, medicine, environment, and religion.
-Genie is a Mellon Sawyer Postdoctoral Fellow on Global Slaveries at Indiana University-Bloomington, where she is exploring the role of enslaved individuals and ritual specialists in mediating the natural knowledge of the spice islands.
-She received her PhD in History from Princeton University in 2022.
+She is a historian of island Southeast Asia, working at the intersection of history of science, medicine, environment, and religion.
+She is currently a Plant Humanities Post-Doctoral Fellow at Dumbarton Oaks and an incoming assistant professor in the Department of History at SUNY Buffalo (Fall ’25).
+She holds a PhD in History from Princeton University.

 Gitte Westergaard